johnpuddephatt/collaborativehousing/services.md

 ---
 layout: page
 title: Our services
-subtitle: We’re here to help people collaborate and learn from each other
+subtitle: We’re here to help people and learn from each other
+published: false

 ---
 The partners who make up Collaborative Housing provide information, advice and technical support to those who wish to deliver community-led housing projects.
 The partnership is still developing.
 The aim is that local experts from across the Thames Valley will offer packages tailored to your needs.
 Together we can take you from initial concept to homes on the ground.